-On June 30, 2023, the Company entered into an amendment (the "Term Loan Amendment") to the Existing Term Loan Credit Agreement (the Existing Term Loan Credit Agreement and, as amended and restated by the Term Loan Amendment, the "Amended and Restated Term Loan Credit Agreement"), with certain funds affiliated with Kennedy Lewis Investment Management LLC ("KLIM") as lenders (the "Refinancing Term Loan Lenders") and the Agent.
-Subject to the terms and conditions of the Term Loan Amendment, the Refinancing Term Loan Lenders provided the Company with a commitment to provide term loans in an aggregate principal amount of \$450 million (the "Refinancing Term Loans").
+On June 30, 2023, the Company entered into an amendment (the "Term Loan Amendment") to the Original Term Loan Credit Agreement (the Original Term Loan Credit Agreement and, as amended and restated by the Term Loan Amendment, the "Amended and Restated Term Loan Credit Agreement"), with certain funds affiliated with Kennedy Lewis Investment Management LLC ("KLIM") as lenders (the "Term Loan Lenders") and the and Alter Domus (US) LLC, as administrative agent (the "Agent").
+Subject to the terms and conditions of the Term Loan Amendment, the Term Loan Lenders provided the Company with a commitment to provide term loans in an aggregate principal amount of \$450 million (the "Term Loans").

-On July 21, 2023, the Amended and Restated Term Loan Credit Agreement became effective and the Company completed its borrowing of the Refinancing Term Loans.
-The Company received net proceeds from the Refinancing Term Loans of approximately \$435 million, of which \$318 million, representing the aggregate principal amount of the Term Loans plus accrued paid-in-kind or unpaid cash interest, was paid by the Company to refinance the obligations under the Existing Term Loan Credit Agreement.
+On July 21, 2023, the Amended and Restated Term Loan Credit Agreement became effective and the Company completed its borrowing of the Term Loans.
+The Company received net proceeds from the Term Loans of approximately \$435 million, of which \$318 million, representing the aggregate principal amount of the Original Term Loans plus the accrued paid-in-kind interest and \$2 million of cash interest, was paid by the Company to refinance the obligations under the Original Term Loan Credit Agreement.

-Approximately \$28 million of the net proceeds from the Refinancing Term Loans were used to repay in full the Company's outstanding Convertible Notes, representing the aggregate principal amount of the Convertible Notes plus accrued paid-in-kind interest.
+Approximately \$28 million of the net proceeds from the Term Loans were used to repay in full the Company's outstanding Convertible Notes, representing the aggregate principal amount of the Convertible Notes plus accrued paid-in-kind interest.

-In addition, the Company repaid in full the amounts outstanding under its Existing ABL Credit Agreement, used \$59 million of the net proceeds from the Refinancing Term Loans to fund the L/C Cash Collateral account and paid approximately \$1 million in fees in connection with the Amended and Restated L/C Facility Agreement (defined below).
+In addition, the Company repaid in full the amounts outstanding under its 2023 Amended ABL Credit Agreement, used \$59 million of the net proceeds from the Term Loans to fund the L/C Cash Collateral account and paid approximately \$1 million in fees in connection with the Amended and Restated L/C Facility Agreement (defined below).

-The remaining net proceeds from the Refinancing Term Loans of approximately \$29 million will be used by the Company for general corporate purposes and working capital needs.
+The remaining net proceeds from the Term Loans of approximately \$29 million are being used by the Company for general corporate purposes and working capital needs.

-The Term Loan Amendment also amended and restated the Existing Term Loan Credit Agreement to, among other things, (i) extend the maturity date to the earlier of August 15, 2028 or the date that is 91 days prior to the maturity date or mandatory redemption date of any of the Company's thenoutstanding Series B Preferred Stock or Series C Preferred Stock or any extensions or refinancings of any of the foregoing, (ii) make certain other changes to the terms of the Existing Term Loan Credit Agreement and (iii) make certain other changes to the terms of the Guarantee and Collateral Agreement, dated as of February 26, 2021, among the Company, the Subsidiary Guarantors and the Agent.
+The Term Loan Amendment also amended and restated the Original Term Loan Credit Agreement to, among other things, (i) extend the maturity date to the earlier of August 15, 2028 or the date that is 91 days prior to the maturity date or mandatory redemption date of any of the Company's thenoutstanding Series B Preferred Stock or Series C Preferred Stock or any extensions or refinancings of any of the foregoing, (ii) make certain other changes to the terms of the Original Term Loan Credit Agreement and (iii) make certain other changes to the terms of the Guarantee and Collateral Agreement, dated as of February 26, 2021, among the Company, the Subsidiary Guarantors and the Agent.

-The Refinancing Term Loans bear interest at a rate of 7.5% per annum payable in cash and 5.0% per annum payable "in-kind" or in cash at the Company's option, for an aggregate interest rate of 12.5% per annum.
+The Term Loans bear interest at a rate of 7.5% per annum payable in cash and 5.0% per annum payable "in-kind" or in cash at the Company's option, for an aggregate interest rate of 12.5% per annum.